travisdev1/travis/README.md

 [**fedora-happiness-packets.readthedocs.io**](https://fedora-happiness-packets.readthedocs.io/)

-## Contributing guidelines
+### Contributing guidelines

-See [CONTRIBUTING.md](https://pagure.io/fedora-commops/fedora-happiness-packets/blob/master/f/.project-docs/CONTRIBUTING.md) for project guidelines.
+See our [contributing guidelines](https://fedora-happiness-packets.readthedocs.io/meta/contributing/) for project guidelines.

-## Create development environment
+### Create development environment

 These instructions run an instance of fedora-happiness-packets on your local machine for development and testing purposes.
 See [setup instructions](https://fedora-happiness-packets.readthedocs.io/setup/development/) in our documentation.